ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Assumption verifications

 \myparagraph{Segments rigidity.} As shown on \cref{fig:cjw_err_seg,fig:jw_err_seg_sym}, ground-truth 3D poses have perfect MPSSE~\eqref{eq:sym-gap} and MPSCE~\eqref{eq:seg-std} metrics, meaning that ground-truth skeletons are perfectly symmetric, with rigid segments.
-Assumption \ref{asp:rigid-segs} is hence verified in real training and test data.
+Assumption \ref{asp:rigid-segs} is thus verified in actual training and test data.

-\myparagraph{Non-degenerate distributions.} As shown on \cref{fig:multi-modality}, the conditional distribution of ground-truth 3D poses given 2D keypoints position is clearly multimodal, and hence non-degenerate (not reduced to a single Dirac distribution).
-This validates assumption \ref{asp:non-degen} and explains why multi-hypothesis techniques are necessary.
+\myparagraph{Non-degenerate distributions.} As shown on \cref{fig:multi-modality}, the conditional distribution of ground-truth 3D poses given 2D keypoints position is clearly multimodal, and, thus, non-degenerate (not reduced to a single Dirac distribution).
+That validates assumption \ref{asp:non-degen} and explains why multi-hypothesis techniques are necessary.